The Crystal Egg

-"The Crystal Egg" is a science fiction short story written by H. G. Wells in 1897.
+"The Crystal Egg" is a science fiction short story written by H. G. Wells, first published in the May 1897 issue of the British literary magazine The New Review.

 The story tells of a shop owner, named Mr. Cave, who finds a strange crystal egg that serves as a window into the planet Mars.

 The story was written the same year in which Wells was serializing The War of the Worlds in Pearson's Magazine, a year before it was published as a novel.
-Because of the vaguely similar descriptions of the Martians and their machines, "The Crystal Egg" is often considered a precursor to The War of the Worlds, as the Martian effort to observe and study humanity remotely might indicate their preparation for an eventual invasion..
+Because of the vaguely similar descriptions of the Martians and their machines, "The Crystal Egg" is often considered a precursor to The War of the Worlds, as the Martian effort to observe and study humanity remotely might indicate their preparation for an eventual invasion.

 Story summary

 Mr. Cave has an antique shop in Seven Dials, a district in the West End of London which, at the time the story was written, was a poor area.
-He is well educated but is in an unhappy situation.
+He is well-educated but in an unhappy situation.
 His wife, who is younger, treats him with contempt, as do his stepson and stepdaughter.
 He is in declining health.

 He is a friend of Mr. Jacoby Wace, who is Assistant Demonstrator of Anatomy at a nearby teaching hospital and is interested in unusual characters like Mr. Cave.
 It becomes clear toward the end of the story that the narrator, who plays no part in the events, is an acquaintance of Mr. Wace.

 Among antique items which have come into Mr. Cave's possession is a crystal egg.
 Wandering about the shop one night, he notices that a light comes from it.
 Studying it closely, "it gave him the impression that the object had for a moment opened to him the view of a wide and spacious and strange country."
-He takes the egg to Mr. Wace for safe keeping, after his reluctance to sell it to a customer has exacerbated his relationship with his wife and stepchildren.
+He takes the egg to Mr. Wace for safekeeping, after his reluctance to sell it to a customer has exacerbated his relationship with his wife and stepchildren.